willstepp/writings/hunger/hunger.md

 Daniel Stepp

-How strange it is, Mika wondered.
+How strange it is, he thought.
 The boy followed behind an elderly caregiver who had roused him from slumber only moments before.
-He had yet to shake off his dreams and noticed many things out of place.
+Mika had yet to shake off his dreams and noticed many things that would not be out of place inside of one.
 The quiet along the village pathways.
 The stony frowns on the faces of the elders, all dressed in their ceremonial beadwork.
 The slow chanting of the girls, some his friends, who wore turtle-shell rattles on their arms and legs.
 Their eyes gazed at a faraway place that nobody else could see.

 Soon they came to a small mud hut at the end of a hamlet of buildings that made up the healing area of the village.
 The hut on the end was where they took those with fatal hunting injuries or for sicknesses that had no cure.
 His father was the medicine man of the village and would have been performing the ritual tonight were it not him who lay inside.

 Mika's guide parted the deerskin cover that hung over the door and stood aside and joined the girls in their chanting.
 The boy entered alone.

 Yaholo was there, a pupil of the shaman.
 He stood over the embers in the center of the room and muttered the ancient words of the ritual.
 His mother Ama stood in the corner farthest from the ceremony and watched Mika with an expression of pity.
 Her hands were clasped against her chest.
 And on a bed woven from reed was his father Sakima.

-No one had told him what to do once inside, but he approached his father and placed his hand upon his.
-The skin was dry and cold.
-This surprised him since it was so hot in the house, the coals in the pit giving off so much light and head he could feel sweat beading on his back.
-Sakima was not conscious.
+No one had told him what to do once inside so he approached his father and placed his hand upon his.
+His skin was dry and cold.
+This was a surprise because it was so hot inside the ouse, the coals in the pit giving off so much light and head he could feel sweat beading on his back.
+Sakima was not awake.
 His eyes rolled back in his head.
 He turned from one side to the other.
 He was in great pain.

 Mika turned to Yaholo and made eye contact with him.
 But Yaholo looked through him.
-He also gazed upon the faraway place.
+He also gazed upon a faraway place.

 There was a jar of water on a table and Mika poured some into his hand and fed it to his father.
-When the moisture hit Sakima's lips he came around and recognized his son.
+When the moisture hit Sakima's lips he came around and slowly he recognized his son standing there.
 There were tears in his eyes.
-He took the smaller hands of his son into his and squeezed them.
+He took the smaller hand of his son into his own and squeezed.

 Son, his father said, come and see.